albamaister/02_SinglePageApplication/README.md

 # In this application the following topics have been applied:

-#Single Page Application
+Single Page Application

-#Installation of bootstrap or third-party libraries using the Angular-CLI
+Installation of bootstrap or third-party libraries using the Angular-CLI

-#reation of routes
+Creation of routes

-#Use of RouterLink and RouterLinkActive to move the page and place classes on the active elements.
+Use of RouterLink and RouterLinkActive to move the page and place classes on the active elements.